The cooker in a modern 1940s UK suburban kitchen

 Thermostatic control

-Another feature of the oven was that it had what was known as a 'regulo' to set and thermostatically maintain the temperature of the oven.
+Another very welcome innovation was what was known as the 'regulo' to set and thermostatically maintain the temperature of the oven.
 This was really novel for my mother who was used to old coal-fired kitchen ranges.
 To her dying day, she insisted that the kitchen and outside door had to be kept shut while she was cooking a cake, so that the oven wouldn't cool down.
 She refused to understand thermostats.

 The hob lid